ruFFaa/AgentVault/docs/installation.md

     *   `--host 0.0.0.0`: Makes the server accessible from other devices on your network (use `127.0.0.1` for localhost only).
     *   `--port 8000`: The default port.

 The registry API should now be running at `http://localhost:8000`.
-You can access the API docs at `http://localhost:8000/docs`.
+You can access the API docs at `http://localhost:8000/docs` and the Developer Portal UI at `http://localhost:8000/ui/developer`.
+You can register a local developer account via `http://localhost:8000/ui/register`.